-Internship students are expected be able to discuss with site-supervisors and at supervision seminars clear, concise and relevant professional descriptions of what they are learning relevant to administrative and clinical work.
+Practicum/Internship students are expected be able to discuss with site-supervisors and during Faculty Supervision seminars clear, concise and relevant professional descriptions of what they are learning relevant to administrative and clinical work.

-During supervision, internship students are expected to regard presentations by other students and interns as a situation in which there is an explicit request for their consultation.
-This means that when not presenting their own case or experience, the student is to assume the role of consultant colleagues.
-In this role one is expected to provide critical review, commentary and evaluation of the case work, critique comments, strategies and insights presented by others during the session.
+During supervision, practicum/internship students are expected to regard presentations by other students and interns as a situation in which there is an explicit request for their consultation.
+This means that when not presenting their own case or experience, the student is to assume the role of consulting colleagues.
+In this role, one is expected to provide critical review, commentary and evaluation of the case work, critique comments, strategies and insights presented by others during the session.
 Consultation includes active (verbal) demonstration of: